Magnitude homology of enriched categories and metric spaces: Magnitudes of enriched categories and metric spaces

 \begin{eg} In general, there tend to be more invertible matrices over $\k$ if it is a ring or a field.
 Thus, if $\k$ is given as a semiring, it is natural to universally complete it to a ring or a field.

-In particular, the universal semirings of \cref{eg:genpoly} can easily be completed to rings by simply allowing integer coefficients instead of natural numbers.
-These rings are not always integral domains; in particular, $\Z[q^{[0,\infty]}]$ contains zero divisors:
+In particular, the universal semirings of \cref{eg:genpoly} can easily be completed to rings by simply allowing integer coefficients instead of natural numbers, obtaining the monoid ring $\Z[\V]$.
+When $\V=[0,\infty]$ this yields a ring $\Z[q^{[0,\infty]}]$ of generalized polynomials with integer coefficients but exponents in $[0,\infty]$; whereas when $\V=\N$ as in \cref{eg:mag-gph} it yields the ordinary polynomial ring $\Z[q] = \Z[q^\N]$.

+The polynomial ring $\Z[q]$ is an integral domain, so we can then pass to its field of fractions $\Q(q)$ consisting of formal rational functions.
+But $\Z[q^{[0,\infty]}]$ contains zero divisors:

-However, if we omit $\infty$ (thereby requiring all distances in our metric spaces to be finite, i.e.\ omitting the ``extended''), we get an integral domain $\Z[q^{[0,\infty)}]$.
-Its field of fractions (written $\Q(q^{[0,\infty)})$ or $\Q(q^{\R})$) consists of \textbf{generalized rational functions}
+However, if we omit $\infty$ (thereby requiring all distances in our metric spaces to be finite, i.e.\ omitting the ``extended''), we do get an integral domain $\Z[q^{[0,\infty)}]$.
+Its field of fractions, which we write $\Q(q^{[0,\infty)})$ or $\Q(q^{\R})$, consists of \textbf{generalized rational functions}